 Giant plantations — sprawling complexes made up of 30 to 40 buildings and home to hundreds — often define the Antebellum era of the deep south.
-While there are dozens of plantations that have been restored, few are as intact as the Evergreen Plantation, National Landmark site, near New Orleans, Louisiana.
+While there are dozens of plantations that have been restored, few are as intact as the Evergreen Plantation.
+It’s a National Landmark site, near New Orleans, Louisiana.

 What’s at the Evergreen Plantation?